This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Drivers Age 21 and Older

 Any conviction for driving with a BAC over 0.17% has longer imprisonment.
-The fines can be as high as $10,500.
+Also, the fines can be as high as $10,500.

 First Offense with BAC 0.08% to 0.17%

 Penalties include adding at least six points to the driver’s license.
 Also a 90 day suspension of the license.
 Jail for 72 hours or a driver intervention program.
 A fine of $375 to $1,075.
-And a license suspension of six months to three years.
+In addition, there’s a license suspension of six months to three years.

 Third Offense within Six Years BAC 0.08% to 0.17%

 The penalties include driver’s license suspension for two years.
 Jail for 30 days to under one year.
 Fine is $850 to $2,750.
 License suspension is two to ten years.
 There is also mandatory alcohol and drug treatment.

 Offenders having convictions five times within 20 years appear on the Habitual Offender Registry.
 In addition, the public can see the offenders’ names, dates of birth, home addresses, and conviction records.

 It’s also against Ohio law to loan a vehicle to person with a suspended driver’s license.
 The state’s penalty for doing so is to suspend the offender’s license.